 While the cedar was present in the opening puffs, it disappeared until right before the halfway mark.
 Its triumphant return sees it completely dominating the profile on top of earthiness, popcorn, wet leather and a generic woodiness.
 One sample has a bit of a vegetal flavor for a few puffs, but it is mild and doesn’t stick around for long.
 Once again, there’s a bit of irritation during the finish, still in the back of my throat, but now reminding me more of a spice blend than straight pepper.
 It’s also now accompanied by some burnt toast.
 The Capitolio’s 54 ring gauge means that it can be smoked a bit quicker than normal, rewarding me with a ton of smoke production, but I much prefer the flavor profile when the cigar is a bit cooler.
 Unfortunately, that gets more challenging as the cigar’s burn rate suffers when it is smoked at seven average levels.
 Flavor remains very full, body is now full and strength is medium-plus.

 Regular relights seem to have had their way with the profile.
 The cedar has given way to an earthiness, but the profile of the Quai d’Orsay Capitolio is sharper and more muddled than at any point prior.
 Two bright spots are a fairly pleasant creaminess that now sits at the bottom of the profile and some citrus on the finish.
 Unfortunately, all of the sharp and concentrated flavors make the profile less enjoyable than the start.
 Of note, the retrohale now has a strong black pepper flavor the first time any pepper has been present through the nose.
-Flavor seems to tone down a bit in intensity, though it’s still full as si the body while strength is close to medium-full.
+Flavor seems to tone down a bit in intensity, though it’s still full, as is the body, while strength is close to medium-full.
 The draw improves, but the ability for the cigar to stay lit is in rather problematic areas and I find myself grabbing the lighter every five minutes until the end.

 Final Notes